Egypt startups: innovation through revolution

 We can expect that number to grow rapidly over the next few years unless something dramatic happens.
 Unfortunately, drama is an everyday part of life in Cairo now.

-You can't talk about Egypt without talking about the political atmosphere, the revolution and the unrest that sometimes spills into the streets.
+You can't talk about Egypt without discussing the political atmosphere, the revolution and the unrest that spills into the streets.
 The day I arrived in Cairo was marked with hundreds of protesters in Tahrir Square, Molotov cocktails being thrown at the presidential palace and a video of a stripped man being beaten by police that quickly went viral.
 Many conversations, especially among the young, will eventually drift to President Morsi, the military and the future of the country.

-While Mohamed said that Flat6Labs is a place where they try to not talk about politics or religion, it’s inevitable that it seeps in and can have a major role in how these companies operate.
+While Mohamed said that Flat6Labs is a place where they try to not talk about politics or religion, it’s inevitable that it seeps in and can have a major role in how the companies operate.

 Mohamed believes that being worried about the safety and security of your family and friends will inevitably impact the "mental bandwidth" of the workers.
 This instability can also be a major impediment to foreign investments and it can have a direct, tangible impact on some of the businesses themselves.

 Alsaqaf actually finds Cairo more stable than his home country, Yemen, and despite some of the tumultuous images that are coming out, it’s very possible to keep your head down, build a company and focus on making the best products you can.
-Despite the violent clashes that have gone on in Tahrir Square, Port Said and in other cities, it’s actually pretty simple to just go about your business.
+Despite the violent clashes that have gone on in Tahrir Square, Port Said and in other cities, it’s actually possible to just go about your business.

 Needless to say, this could also hurt foreign investment and interest in investing, derail a company’s momentum and present real safety concerns.
-Like most citizens, many entrepreneurs in Egypt want a peaceful and stable environment where they can grow their companies.
+Like most citizens, entrepreneurs in Egypt want a peaceful and stable environment where they can grow their companies.
 Most accept that there will be some turbulent times ahead but some have even drawn a direct connection between the revolution and the startup life.

 Moataz Soliman, CEO of AStarApps, reminds me of hundreds of people I’ve seen around Silicon Valley: not too far out of school, has a deep passion for something that many would consider geeky and wouldn't seem satisfied in a traditional job.
 Unemployment is very high, but Soliman sees a renewed interest in university graduates starting their own businesses as opposed to hoping to secure one of the precious few jobs from large companies.